Not Affiliated With the Social Security Administration

 - Health concerns: Condition that may shorten life expectancy

-- You need the income: Job loss, high expenses, debt to pay off
+- You need the income: Job loss, high expenses, or debt to pay off

-- Can't continue working: Burned out or physically unable
+- Cannot continue working: Burned out or physically unable

-- Single with no dependents: Survivor benefits don't apply
+- Single with no dependents: Survivor benefits do not apply

 - Have funds to invest: Some take benefits early and invest them